thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 Inititally I thought about adding noise to the image, but then I realized some of the normalized images already had noise, and felt like it was overkill.

+The annoying thing about drawing from a random distribution is when you try to recreate it and its different each time!
+I guess that's what random seed is for, but holy mother swearing!!!